 US Registration Certificates

 Registration Certificates show or determine the ownership of a mark, the date first used in commerce, the registration and serial numbers, and the purposes the mark may be used in.
 The registration certificate may also be used to determine terms not claimed by an owner.

 You may conduct a free online search of the USPTO database at the Public Search Facility (Madison East, 1st Floor; 600 Dulany Street, Alexandria, Virginia) between 8:00 a.m. and 8:00 p.m.
 USPTO personnel may not conduct trademark searches for the public.
 Private trademark search firms will conduct searches for a fee.
 The USPTO cannot aid in the selection of a search firm or an attorney.
 Search firms are often listed in the yellow page section of telephone directories under the heading "Trademark Search Services" or "Patent and Trademark Search Services."

 The Trademark Electronic Search System (TESS) is available in all PTRCs.
 Also, these libraries have CD-ROMS containing the database of registered and pending marks; however, the CD-ROMS do not contain images of the design marks.

 Assignments on the Web (AOTW)

-Use AOTW [< This is a direct link to the search system] to search the database of all recorded Trademark Assignment information from 1955 to the present (Trademark Assignments recorded prior to 1955 are maintained at the National Archives and Records Administration).
+Use Assignments on the Web (AOTW) to search the database of all recorded Trademark Assignment information from 1955 to the present (Trademark Assignments recorded prior to 1955 are maintained at the National Archives and Records Administration).
 Assignment records can also be searched in the Public Search Facility.